Entangling distant systems via universal nonadiabatic passage: General framework

 Along the passages $|\mu_{N-1}(t)\rangle$ and $|\mu_N(t)\rangle$, the state transfer and the accumulation of the relative phases can be demonstrated on the discrete states $|b_{N-2}(t)\rangle$ and $|e_0\rangle$.

-When $N=3$, the general model in Fig.~\ref{modelN2}(a) describes a four-level tripod system.
-It is found that the transformation presented in Eq.~(\ref{AncillaryN_across}) and the parametric condition in Eq.~(\ref{ConditionN}) can be used to construct the geometric gates in the tripod system~\cite{Setiawan2021Analytic}.
+When $N=3$, the general model in Fig.~\ref{modelN2}(a) describes a four-level tripod system~\cite{Li2018Hamiltonian,Setiawan2021Analytic}.
+It is found that the evolution passages in Eq.~(\ref{AncillaryN_across}) and the parametric conditions in Eq.~(\ref{ConditionN}) can be used to construct the geometric gates and population transfer among the system states.